The OFRN's research projects create jobs and commercialize technology in and for Ohio

-The OFRN research Centers of Excellence (COE) were developed after thorough review of the strategic plans and priority planning documents of the Air Force, DOD, NASA-GRC and State of Ohio as well as through an iterative review and briefings on federal requirements provide by AFRL, NASIC, NAMRU-D, and NASA-GRC.
-COE lead universities were selected based on their technical expertise and existing customer relationships.
-COE led projects were designed to build collaborative partnerships among leading Ohio-based public and nonprofit research organizations, forward thinking businesses and the Federal Laboratories in the following areas:
+The OFRN research Centers of Excellence (COE) and Sustaining Ohio’s Aeronautical Readiness and Innovation in the Next Generation (SOARING) Initiative were developed after thorough review of the strategic plans and priority planning documents of the Air Force, DoD, NASA-GRC and State of Ohio as well as through an iterative review of and briefings on federal requirements provided by AFRL, NASIC, NAMRU-D, and NASA-GRC.

 Energy Storage & Integration

 Human Performance, Human Factors & Health Sciences

 Personal Air Vehicles (PAVs), Unmanned Aerial Systems (UAS), Unmanned Aerial Vehicles (UAVs), Heavy-lift Logistics Delivery Vehicles (LDAVs), and Electric Vertical Takeoff and Landing Vehicles (eVTOLs)